fschuch/wizard-template/docs/intro.md

 ::::

-This documentation is organized into a few major sections.
+This documentation is organized into a few major sections:

-- **Tutorials** are step-by-step introductory guides to Jupyter Book.
+- **Getting Started** provides an overview of the project and how to set it up.
-- **Topic Guides** cover specific areas in more depth, and are organized as discrete "how-to" sections.
+- **User Guide** contains details on how to use the template and the tools it provides.
-- **Reference** sections describe the API/syntax/etc of Jupyter Book in detail.
+- **Reference** section includes further reading, besides [API references](references/api-reference.rst) and [How to Contribute](references/how-to-contribute.md) guides that are ready to be used by any project built with this template.